davas-web-designs/java-threads-exercises/README.md

 We can achieve thread synchronization with the method join().
 In the second example, ThreadSync, we showcase this functionality of syncing threads, it tourns out to be quite interesting...

+## Third example, the bank application:

+1. We build a very simple app to make transfers between accounts.
+We implement this with the thread techniques we learned before...
+2. In the commit "corrupt bank" we can see that there was something else to learn as our threads are not been synched successfully leading to a problem in the total money in the bank.
+It is dissapearing.